dieterich-lab/rp-bp/docs/installation.md

 ## Installation

-The `rpbp` package can be installed in editable mode by adding the `-e` option to the `requirements.txt` file.
+To install the local VCS project in development mode, use the `--editable` or `-e` option, otherwise this flag can be ignored.

-The `--force-recompile` flag can also be passed via `install-option` in the `requirements.txt` file to force the recompilation of the Stan models.
-This flag does not normally have to be set, unless one has to re-install `rpbp` (*e.g* after upgrade or changing versions of Pystan).
+The `--force-recompile` flag can also be passed via `install-option` to force the recompilation of the Stan models.
+This flag does *NOT* normally have to be set, unless one has to re-install the `rpbp` package (*e.g* after upgrade or changing versions of Pystan).
+Note that the use of `--install-option` currently disables all use of wheels.

+Pinned version of selected dependencies are installed with the `pbio` package via the `requirements.txt` file for reproducible installation.

 <a id='virtual-environment-installation'></a>

 ## Installation (virtual environment)

-To install `rpbp` and dependencies, first create a virtual environment:
+To install the `rpbp` package and its dependencies, first create a virtual environment:

 ```
 python3 -m venv /path/to/virtual/environment